tomascherian/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Finding contacts

+Prerequisites: List all contacts using the `listc` command.
+Multiple contacts in the list.

+1. Test case: `findc n/alex t/friends` <br>
+Expected: Contacts named `alex` with a tag called `friends` will be displayed.
+The number of contacts with the name `alex` and the tag `friends` is shown in the status message.

+2. Test case: `findc p/12345678`  <br>
+Expected: No contacts are searched.
+Error details shown in status message.

+Other incorrect `findc` commands to try: `findc th/john_01`, `findc alex`
+Expected: Similar to previous.

 ### Adding a meeting

 Prerequisites: Default list of meetings are loaded into the application.